-Table 18-1 Menu 11.1 Remote Node Profile
+Table 41 Menu 11.1 Remote Node Profile

-FIELD DESCRIPTION EXAMPLE Allocated Budget (min) This sets a ceiling for outgoing call time for this remote node.
+FIELD DESCRIPTION Authen This field sets the authentication protocol used for outgoing calls.
+Options for this field are: CHAP/PAP - Your Prestige will accept either CHAP or PAP when requested by this remote node.
+CHAP - accept CHAP (Challenge Handshake Authentication Protocol) only.
+PAP - accept PAP (Password Authentication Protocol) only.
+Route This field determines the protocol used in routing.
+Options are IP and None .
+Bridge When bridging is enabled, your Prestige will forward any packet that it does not route to this remote node; otherwise, the packets are discarded.
+Select Yes to enable and No to disable.
+Edit IP/Bridge Press [SPACE BAR] to select Yes and press [ENTER] to display Menu 11.3 - Remote Node Network Layer Options .
+Edit ATM Options Press [SPACE BAR] to select Yes and press [ENTER] to display Menu 11.6 - Remote Node ATM Layer Options .
+Edit Advance Options This field is only available when you select PPPoE in the Encapsulation field.
+Press [SPACE BAR] to select Yes and press [ENTER] to display Menu 11.8 - Advance Setup Options .
+Telco Option Allocated Budget (min) This sets a ceiling for outgoing call time for this remote node.
 The default for this field is 0 meaning no budget control.
 Period (hr) This field is the time period that the budget should be reset.
 For example, if we are allowed to call this remote node for a maximum of 10 minutes every hour, then the Allocated Budget is (10 minutes) and the Period (hr) is 1 (hour).
 Schedule Sets This field is only applicable for PPPoE and PPPoA encapsulation.
 You can apply up to four schedule sets here.
-For more details please refer to the Call Schedule Setup chapter.
+For more details please refer to Chapter 29 Call Scheduling.
 Nailed up Connection This field is only applicable for PPPoE and PPPoA encapsulation.
 This field specifies if you want to make the connection to this remote node a nailed-up connection.
 More details are given earlier in this section.
 Session Options Edit Filter Sets Use [SPACE BAR] to choose Yes and press [ENTER] to open menu 11.5 to edit the filter sets.
 See the Remote Node Filter section for more details.
-No (default) Idle Timeout (sec) Type the number of seconds (0-9999) that can elapse when the Prestige is idle (there is no traffic going to the remote node), before the Prestige automatically disconnects the remote node.
-0 means that the session will not timeout. npleted this menu, press [ENTER] at the prompt "Press ENTER to confirm r configuration or press [ESC] to cancel and go back to the previous scree
+Idle Timeout (sec) Type the number of seconds (0-9999) that can elapse when the Prestige is idle (there is no traffic going to the remote node), before the Prestige automatically disconnects the remote node.
+0 means that the session will not timeout.
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm or ESC to Cancel:" to save your configuration, or press [ESC] at any time to cancel.

-Table 18-1 Menu 11.1 Remote Node Profile --
+Table 41 Menu 11.1 Remote Node Profile (continued)